 In about 3 month’s time, the vegetable garden has changed our weekly grocery list.
 We have been eating vegetables grown in our garden.
 It all began with mint leaves sprouting along with spinach leaves.
 There was a week when we eat spinach and spinach.
 Searched for recipes from the internet and from everyone we spoke to.
 We had every dish flavored with spinach that week.
 Fresh mint leaves make the whole house smell good and you can smell the freshness that they bring for almost a day or so.
 After this, we had Bhindis (Lady Finger / Okra) and Baingans (Brinjal/Eggplant/Aubergine).
 We made all possible dishes from these two, dry sabzi, put them in sambhar and wherever possible.

-Joy of growing your own vegetables
+The joy of growing your own vegetables

 These days we get a lot of Laukis/Ghiya (bottle gourd) and Tori (smooth gourd).
 We are still struggling to find the recipes for them.
 The last two happen in so much quantity that we have been giving away more than 90% of the produce and we still have a lot in the refrigerator.
 There is green leafy Vaali Bhaji, a south Indian variety of spinach like green leaves.
 This almost happens without any effort, just plant some stems.
 And have the vegetable for a long time at a steady pace.
 Along the way, we get green chilies and Kadi Patta to flavor the vegetables.
-All that we have been procuring from the market had been onions, potatoes, tomatoes, beans and salad items.
+All that we have been procuring from the market had been onions, potatoes, tomatoes, beans, and salad items.

 I can not describe in words the joy of growing your own vegetables.
 And eating them as fresh as they can be, you have to experience it yourself.

-In terms of buzz words, we are eating Organic food, slow food, locally grown food.
+In terms of buzzwords, we are eating Organic food, slow food, locally grown food.
 Creating no constraint on the environment by way of logistics.
 Lowering our carbon footprint by adding greenery and by not buying the transported food.
 Now, this may be a minuscule effort for going green compared to what we potentially need to do to undo the amount of damage we do to the earth.
 But it’s a small beginning and lot of such small drops can make an ocean.

 It also gives me a feeling of producing a bit of what we have been consuming all our lives.
 There is a joy of sharing that we produce, especially when you can share it with people in your support system.
 We are also spending some time every day with nature.
 Which we would have otherwise spent on some electronic gadget like a computer or a TV or a mobile phone or something like that.